 - Average Driver: $1,134

 - Poor Credit Score: $1,944

 Cheapest Car Insurance for Drivers With a DUI in Illinois

 Getting a DUI can greatly affect your chances of getting affordable car insurance rates in the state of Illinois.
-According to the Centers for Disease Control and Prevention, 2.2% of drivers in Illinois have admitted driving after having too much to drink.
+According to the Centers for Disease Control and Prevention, 2.2% of drivers in Illinois have admitted driving after having too much to drink within the past 30 days.
+3,148 people in Illinois died from 2009-2018 due to accidents caused by alcohol-impaired drivers.
 On average, 18 arrests per 100,000 people in Illinois are for driving while under the influence.
 The following table is an estimate of what people who have a DUI can expect to pay when they start looking for auto insurance in Illinois.

-A DUI can impact auto insurance rates for as long as it stays on your criminal record, and drivers with repeated offenses can lose their license for 10 years in Illinois.
+A DUI can impact auto insurance rates for as long as it stays on your criminal record.
+Drivers with repeated offenses can lose their license for ten years in Illinois.
 You can expect to pay higher rates which can increase your insurance premiums to well over $20,000.
 With a DUI, you will want to compare car insurance quotes to find the best rate in Illinois based on your personal factors.

-Cheapest Car Insurance for IL Speeding or Distracted Driving Tickets
+Cheapest Car Insurance for Drivers With Tickets in Illinois

 According to the National Highway Traffic Safety Administration, there were 948 crashes in Illinois due to distracted driving in 2018.
 Handheld devices and texting are against the law and can cause you to get a ticket for distracted driving in Illinois, which can reduce your chances of getting cheap car insurance.